How to Retrieve Disk Space, Antivirus, and Firewall Details Using Posture Anomaly Detection Queries

 • Available Space

-5. Check the box for the required target devices and click on Deploy.
+5. Select the target devices and click Deploy.

-6. In the Deploy Package popup, enter a query name and click Create.
+6. In the Deploy Package popup, provide a Query Name and click Create.

-7. The created query will appear under Custom Detection Rules in the PA module.
+7. The query will now appear under Custom Detection Rules in the PA module.

-8. Click Run under the Action tab and submit the query.
+8. Click Run under the Action column to execute the query.

-9. Once devices respond, click Fetch to retrieve results, then click More to view details.
+9. Once devices respond, click Fetch to retrieve results, and then click More to view detailed disk information.

-4. Deploy the query and fetch the results as described above.
+5. Deploy and execute the query as described earlier.

 Conclusion